RivaD2/personal/Udemy-data-structures/data-structures-notes.md

 Whereas **time complexity** involves analyzing the runtime of analgorithm as the size input increases, **space complexity** involves how much memory do we need to allocate in order to run the code in our algorithm

+- Space complexity now refers to **auxiliary space**
+- Space complexity is about the algorithm itself
+- As n grows, we assume the input, n, will grow

+**Rules of Thumb:**
+- Most primatives (booleans, nums, undefined and null) are constant space
+- Strings require O(n) space where *n* is the string length
+- Reference types are generally O(n), where *n* is the length(for arrays) or the number of keys(for objects)

+## Algorithms and Problem Solving Patterns

+**What is an algorithm**

+- A process or set of steps to accomplish a certain task
+- Everything in programming involves algorithms

+**How to improve**

+- Devise a plan for solving problems
+- Master common problem solving patterns
+- A lot of problems in interviews are broken up into categories
+- If you can identify these categories, you can solve them

+**What are the steps**
+- Understand the problem
+- Explore concrete examples
+- Break it down
+- Solve/Simplify
+- Look back and refactor

+**STEP 1: UNDERSTANDING THE PROBLEM**

+**It can be tempting to dive in and just get started.
+However, there is a better way to do this:**

+- Take a step back and understand the task ahead of you, before even whiteboarding
+- **Ask these questions:**
+    - Can I restate the problem in my own words?
+    - What are the inputs that go into the problems?
+    - What are the outputs that should come from the solution?
+What should be returned?
+    - Can the outputs be determined from the inputs?
+In other words, do I have enough information to solve the problem?(Even If I can't answer this early on, it is good to think about it ahead of time)
+    - HOW should I label the important pieces of data that are a part of the problem?

+**STEP 1: UNDERSTANDING THE PROBLEM**

+Imagine I am in an interview setting and the interviewer asks me to:
+- Write a function which takes two numbers and returns their sum**

+  **STEPS TO SOLVE IT:**
+     - **Can I restate the problem in my own words?**
+     (Use addition to add two nums)
+    - **What are the inputs that go into the problems?**
+      - It would seem simple right?
+NO...
+      - I should ask how large are the nums, are they integers or floating points?
+      - If we just think about it, there are some important distinctions between inputs
+    - **What are the outputs that should come from the solution?
+What should be returned?**
+      - Should it be an integer or a float?
+      - It has to be a sum
+    - **Can the outputs be determined from the inputs?
+In other words, do I have enough information to solve the problem?**(Even If I can't answer this early on, it is good to think about it ahead of time)
+      - What happens if someone only passes in one num?
+      - Do I return undefined or null etc.
+    - **HOW should I label the important pieces of data that are a part of the problem?**
+       - What matters?
+Inputs and outputs for sure.
+       - How do I name my function?